-Children are encouraged to use the excellent School Library and older children also visit Polegate Library on a regular basis.
+A guided reading session is run daily also to ensure children can practise and investigate reading frequently.
+Children are encouraged to use the excellent School Library.
 The basic skills associated with self-expression, both oral and written, are considered essential.

 Children are given many opportunities to explore this through the use of drama.
 Self-confidence is further developed through regular class assemblies to which parents are invited.
-Structured play is encouraged at times in the Infant Department to develop communication skills, imagination and social interaction.
-The school teaches the Nelson style of handwriting and places emphasis on good handwriting and sound punctuation and spelling.
+Structured play is encouraged to develop communication skills, imagination and social interaction.
+The school teaches the Letter Join style of handwriting and places emphasis on good handwriting and sound punctuation and spelling.
 ICT is used to support the teaching of Literacy through the school.
-This ranges from using spelling software to using video cameras to film pieces of drama; making animated films and both planning scripts and communicating on our own radio station!
+This ranges from using spelling software to using video cameras to film pieces of drama; making animated films and both planning scripts and communicating.
+Seesaw is used to publish work that can be edited by children and seen by families.